Yields 8 small tarts.

 - 75g sugar

-In clean and dry mixing bowl, combine egg whites and salt.
-Beat egg whites on high until frothy and then gradually start adding caster sugar.
-Beat on high speed until stiff, silky and shiny.
-Pipe or spread over the tarts and then toast the meringue with a blow torch, moving around the sides and being careful not to burn the sugar.
-The meringue should be golden brown.
-If you don’t have a blow torch, put the tarts under the broiler, watching carefully, as it will brown quick
+Pipe or spread the meringue over the tarts, then toast with a blow torch, moving around the sides and being careful not to burn the sugar.
+Meringue should be golden brown in color.
+If you don’t have a blow torch, place the tarts under the broiler and watch carefully because they will brown quickly.